inplayer-org/docs/docs/jssdk.md

 ## How to Subscribe

-Here is a sample code that will let you subscribe and listen for messages:
+Here is a sample code that enables you to subscribe and listen for messages:

 ```javascript
 InPlayer.subscribe(InPlayer.Account.token(),{